 Even with the use of various sophisticated methods – including DEXA, MRI and ultrasound scans – to measure changes in muscle size, the researchers could find no significant differences between the milk and whey groups.

-Although the researchers thought that subjects given whey protein shakes would gain the most muscle, that isn’t what happened.
+Although the researchers thought that subjects given whey protein would gain the most muscle, that isn’t what happened.

 Is there any truth to this claim?